-EXAMPLE: "CA2101"
+EXAMPLE: "id": "CA2101"

 NOTE: Rule identifiers must be stable for two reasons:

 So build automation scripts can refer to specific checks, for example, to disable them, without the risk of a script breaking if a rule id changes.

 So result management systems can compare results from one run to the next, without erroneously designating results as “new” because a rule id has changed.